-The internal format of local store indexes has changed in HIPE 3.0.
-To update your local stores to the new format, please read the instructions in the Data Analysis Guide: Section 1.2.2.1.
+The internal format of local store indexes has changed from HIPE 3.0.
+If you are updating from a HIPE version older than 3.0, please read the instructions in the Data Analysis Guide: Section 1.2.2.1.
 Failure to do so may result in permanent corruption of your data.